Japan, South Korea boost FX swaps; say uncertainty on rise

 "The two leaders agreed the global economic uncertainty was deepening due to issues such as Europe's fiscal crisis and that it was important for both countries to strengthen cooperation in financial and monetary policy to ensure financial market stability," South Korea's central bank said in a statement.

-The leaders "agreed to expand currency swaps to an amount sufficient to be mutually beneficial by playing a pre-emptive effect in stabilising financial markets," it said.
+The leaders "agreed to expand currency swaps to an amount sufficient to be mutually beneficial by playing a pre-emptive effect in stabilizing financial markets," it said.

 South Korea's short-term overseas borrowing -- the heaviest in the region when compared with official reserves -- and its over-leveraged household sector have frequently left the won vulnerable to global market turmoil.